webzf/ztronics/_posts/2026-07-01-i2c-scanner-tutorial.md

 These are common addresses rather than guaranteed values.
 Always use the address detected by the scanner and verify it against the module documentation.

+You can also use our **[I2C Address Lookup Tool](/tools/i2c-address-lookup/)** to quickly check which device typically matches a given I2C address.

 ---

 ## What If No I2C Devices Are Found?